All Episodes

 Nobody kicks ass without tanker gas is the military slogan.

-So anyway, the guy's line gave out.
+So anyway, the guy's lying gave up.

-No what he's talking about, though.
+Know what he's talking about, though.

-Um this program started, people did react to it in a way that indicated they were being validated.
+When this program started, people did react to it in a way that indicated they were being validated.

-And I started telling you what to think and how to think, because you didn't have the ability.
+And I started telling you what to think and how to think because you didn't have the ability.

 And it's totally wrong.